raspberrypilearning/sensory-gadget/en/step_3.md

 You can have multiple buttons that each call a different function when they are pressed.

-Make sure you use the function names from your project and just use the name of the function, do not call it by adding brackets.
+Make sure you use the function names from your project and just use the name of the function; do not call it by adding brackets.

 --- code ---
 ---